mouseless/learn-nuxt/migrations.md

 ### Prebuild

-In the preparation phase with prebuild, we prepare the markdowns at the root and put them under content.
+In the setup phase with prebuild, we prepare the markdowns at the root and put them under content.
 We also prepare the corresponding pages and pull the markdown content in these pages and render them.